 It can cause constant friction, which increases the risk of vagina irritation leading to redness and itchy skin.

-Currently, there are scented products available, but choose these with care as they might alter the pH and can lead to allergic skin reaction.
+Currently, there are scented products available, but choose these with care as they might alter the pH and can lead to an allergic skin reaction.
 Also, the cotton used might not be 100% natural.

 They are non-reusable.

-Sanitary napkins are not environment friendly because they are non-biodegradable in nature and thus, linger in the environment for long.
+Sanitary napkins are not environment-friendly because they are non-biodegradable in nature and thus, linger in the environment for long.

-Where to buy: These products are easily available at local stores, chemist shops and online stores.
+Where to buy: These products are easily available at local stores, chemist shops, and online stores.

 How to use: A tampon is a small cotton plug with a string, which is inserted into the vagina.
 Once inside, it expands like a flower to absorb menstrual blood.
 The string helps you to pull out the tampon.

 How often to change: It is advised to change tampons every few hours (preferably every 5-6 hours).
-This is because, it can increase the risk of infection as they absorbent contains chemicals.
+This is because it can increase the risk of infection as they absorbent contains chemicals.

 Tampons with different levels of absorbance are available, allowing you to pick as per your blood flow (light to heavy).

-Reusable tampons made from natural materials like bamboo, wool, hemp and cotton are also available in India.
+Reusable tampons made from natural materials like bamboo, wool, hemp, and cotton are also available in India.